2026

 NPSG.01.01.01

 Use at least two ways to identify patients.
-For example, use the patient’s name and date of
+For example, use the patient’s name and date of birth.
+This is done to make sure that each patient gets the correct medicine and treatment.

 Use medicines safely